alexbytesback/E-Medic-Plus/README.md

 pip install django==3.0.5
 pip install django-widget-tweaks
 pip install xhtml2pdf

+or you can just run:
+pip3 install -r requirements.txt

 ```
 - Download This Project Zip Folder and Extract it
 - Move to project folder in Terminal.
 Then run following Commands :